Ganymede (mythology): Renaissance and Baroque

-Ganymede was a major symbol of homosexual love in the visual and literary arts from the Renaissance to the Late Victorian era, until when Antinous, the lover of the Roman Emperor Hadrian, became a more popular subject.
+Ganymede was a major symbol of homosexual love in the visual and literary arts from the Renaissance until the Late Victorian era, when Antinous, the lover of the Roman Emperor Hadrian, became a more popular subject.

 In Shakespeare's As You Like It (1599), a comedy about misunderstandings in the magical setting of the Forest of Arden, Celia, dressed as a shepherdess, becomes "Aliena" (Latin for "stranger", Ganymede's sister) and Rosalind, because she is "more than common tall", dresses up as a boy, Ganymede, a well-known image to the audience.
 She plays on her ambiguous charm to seduce Orlando, but also (inadvertently) the shepherdess Phoebe.
 Thus behind the conventions of Elizabethan theater in its original setting, the young boy played the girl Rosalind who dresses up as a boy and is then courted by another boy playing Phoebe.
 Ganymede also appears in the opening of Christopher Marlowe's play Dido, Queen of Carthage, where his and Zeus's affectionate banter is interrupted by an angry Aphrodite (Venus).
 In the later Jacobean tragedy Women Beware Women by Thomas Middleton, Ganymede, Hebe, and Hymen briefly appear to serve as cup bearers to the court, one of which has been poisoned in an assassination attempt, although the plan goes awry.

 Ganymede column of Las Incantadas, in the Louvre.

 Allusions to Ganymede occur with some frequency in 17th-century Spanish theater.
 In El castigo sin venganza (1631) by Lope de Vega, Federico, the son of the Duke of Mantua, rescues Casandra, his future stepmother, and the pair will later develop an incestuous relationship.
 To emphasize the non-normative relation, the work includes a long passage, possibly an ekphrasis derived from Italian art, in which Jupiter in the form of an eagle abducts Ganymede.
 Two plays by Tirso de Molina, in particular La prudencia en la mujer, include intriguing references to Ganymede.
 In this particular play, a Jewish doctor who seeks to poison the future king, carries a cup which is compared to Ganymede's.